This fact sheet was updated on 11/4/2020.

 Songbirds can become infected when they congregate at high densities at feeding sites and come in contact with infected birds or contaminated food or water.

 Salmonellosis occurs worldwide and is most prevalent in areas of intensive farming.

 Salmonella bacteria are shed in the feces of infected animals.
-The bacteria are transmitted by direct contact with infected birds or by ingestion of food or water contaminated with feces from an infected bird or mammal.
-Many strains of Salmonella bacteria can persist for long periods of time in the environment (up to 9 months in soil and in stagnant water).
+The bacteria are transmitted by direct contact with infected individuals or by ingestion of food or water contaminated with feces from an infected bird or mammal.
+Many species or subspecies of Salmonella can persist for long periods of time in the environment (up to 9 months in soil and in stagnant water).